AMB-19/AMB-19/README.md

   - Developing Desktop Applications using Java with SQL Database Connectivity

 - 🌱 I’m currently learning:
-  - Computer Architecture and Organization
+  - Assembly Language
-  - Computer Networks
+  - Computer Networkwing
   - Theory of Automata and Formal Languages

 - 💬 Ask me about: